-During his early career, he featured in a variety of television programmes and theatre productions.
-Although he had acted in a number of small independent films, his real break came when he audition to play Thor in Branagh’s film.
+During his early career, he was featured in a variety of television programs and theatre productions.
+Although he had acted in a number of small independent films, his real break came when he auditioned to play Thor in Branagh’s film.
 Despite going through a strenuous exercise regime and diet to put on the muscle required to play the character, Branagh decided that Hiddleston was more suited to play Thor’s brother, Loki.
 When Hiddleston found out he had been offered the part, he caused an uproar in what he described as ‘a grizzly pub’ by screaming at the top of his voice.

 Most recently, Loki appeared in Alan Taylor’s sequel, Thor: The Dark World, where he and Thor have to team up to defeat a fearsome enemy.
-Again, Hiddleston is in danger of stealing the show with his wonderfully charismatic portrayal of this sarcastic, devious and very likeable rogue.
+Again, Hiddleston is in danger of stealing the show with his wonderfully charismatic portrayal of this sarcastic, devious, and very likable rogue.
 A memorable moment in this film is when Loki transforms himself to imitate the Avengers hero, Captain America.
 To create this scene, Hiddleston insisted on wearing the Captain’s famous costume, even though it was not strictly necessary, imitating Chris Evans (who plays the character in both Captain America films and Avengers Assemble) and then Evans was required to imitate Hiddleston imitating him!

 The success of these films raised Hiddleston’s profile to the point where he was placed second place in Empire Magazine’s list of the 100 Sexiest Movie Stars of 2013, being beaten to the top slot by Sherlock star Benedict Cumberbatch.